Check for Holiday Readiness

-The holidays are coming like a freight train, so we better get ready.
-We can start by looking at holiday-specific scenarios that highlight the shopper’s view.
-What do we want shoppers to see as the holiday period approaches and on key shopping days?
+The holidays are right around the corner, so we better get ready.
+We can start by considering what we want shoppers to see as the holiday period approaches and on key shopping days.

 Let’s look at holiday-specific sorting rule scenarios for three key periods.

 - The Season Kickoff